ehabarman/Competitive-Programming-Tutorial/src/Algorithms/Mathmatics/CombinationsAndPermutations/README.md

 ## 1) Combinations:

-	-	calculate value of nCr(number of combination that we can create from set n with size of r). [ binomialCoeff ]
+-	calculate value of nCr(number of combination that we can create from set n with size of r). [ nCrBinomialCoeff ]
+-   calculate value of nCr % p (using lucas little theorem). [ nCrModpLucas ]